 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Tourism in Rwanda isn't focused on its cities, but more and more travellers are taking the time to visit Kigali, Rwanda's bustling capital.
-Though Kigali is small and not especially scenic, it is the administrative and financial heart of Rwanda and a great base from which to start your travels.
-It is home to several interesting attractions like the sobering Kigali Genocide Memorial Centre, which documents the Rwandan genocide of 1994, and the Hotel Milles Collines (made famous in the film ).
+Tourism in Rwanda might not be focused on its cities, but more and more travellers are taking the time to visit the bustling capital of Kigali.
+Though rather small and not particularly scenic, Kigali is the administrative and financial heart of the country and a great base from which visitors can begin their travels.
+It is home to several interesting attractions such as the sobering Kigali Genocide Memorial Centre, which documents the Rwandan genocide of 1994, and the Hotel Milles Collines (made famous in the film Hotel Rwanda).

 There are a reasonable number of hotels and a small variety of restaurants in Kigali, and a busy market offering crafts and other souvenirs.
-There isn't much in the way of nightlife in Kigali; however there are a few bars and nightclubs.
+There isn't much in the way of nightlife, but it does have a sprinkling of bars and nightclubs.

 Kigali experiences a pleasant, tropical highland climate with temperatures that vary depending on altitude, but vary little from month to month in the same location.
 There are two wet seasons and two dry seasons; a long and a short one.
 The wettest time of year is between March and May, while the driest months are July to September.
 There is also rain between October and November.
 Temperatures rarely go above 86°F (30°C) during the day or drop below 59°F (15°C).